nhecht/blueprints-learn.en/help/blueprints/data-ingestion/server-side-collection.md

 ---
-title: Event Forwarding blueprint
+title: Event Forwarding Blueprint
-description: Stream collected data by Experience Platform SDKs to destinations
+description: Stream collected data by [!DNL Experience Platform] SDKs to destinations
 solution: Data Collection
 kt: 7202
 exl-id: 8d6f0705-628b-44e4-a3fc-da6c5e308a5b
 ---
-# Event Forwarding blueprint
+# Event forwarding blueprint

-The Event Forwarding Blueprint shows how data collected with Adobe Experience Platform Web and Mobile SDKs can be forwarded from Experience Platform [!DNL [!DNL Edge Network]] to a desired destination.
+The event forwarding blueprint shows how data collected with Adobe [!DNL Experience Platform] Web and Mobile SDKs can be forwarded from [!DNL Experience Platform] [!DNL Edge Network] to a desired destination.
 You can forward all raw data collected from the SDKs or specific data based on events and rules as configured in tag properties (formerly Launch).

 ## Use cases